jeswin-eldho/travel-form-backend/README.md

-# Backend code for travelopia test
+# Backend code for travel form
 Backend is created using Django and has two request types on the route **/forms**.
 One can make a POST to add data to the database and a GET to fetch all the available submissions from the database

 ## Steps to run the project